How Does the LinkedIn Algorithm Work? [+2025 Changes & Updates]

 The LinkedIn algorithm forms recommendations based on your activity.

-Another important task of the algorithm is user protection.
+Another important task of the LinkedIn algorithm is user protection.
 It guards against spam, harmful content, and misinformation, which also makes the platform valuable.

 LinkedIn algorithm explained: trusted scheme